State Wildlife Management Area Project

 Most of the upland areas on the WMA are cloaked with 60- to 100-year-old woods – good habitat for some wildlife species but less useful for others.
 Timber harvests in 1995, 2007, 2012, and 2017 created around 80 acres of young forest and shrubland.
 The next cut will take place in 2024 or 2025.

 Birds can quickly access areas of regrowing young trees through their flight.
-Terrestrial animals need a different approach, so habitat managers located the habitat sites adjacent to one another and close to a brushy, 100-foot-wide powerline corridor that wildlife can use to move about without being seen by predators.
+Land animals need a different approach, so conservationists located habitat sites next to one another and close to a brushy 100-foot-wide powerline corridor that wildlife can use to move about without being seen by predators.

 American Holly Helps Songbirds